10 Brilliant Things to do in Taipei Alone

 How to get there

-Alternatively grab a taxi outside any MRT station or even from your hotel.
-A taxi from Da’an for instance, will set you back NT$250-300 for a single journey.
+Alternatively, grab a taxi outside any MRT station or even from your hotel.
+A taxi from Da’an, for instance, will set you back NT$250-300 for a single journey.
 And, remember to show the taxi driver the Chinese address, 台北市民族東路410巷2弄18號.

 Maokong Mountain is widely known as one of the most scenic spots in Taipei, especially if you want to get out of the city and enjoy a piece of nature.
 The tiny village, which is home to amazing teahouses and gorgeous views, is located at the top of Maokong Mountain.

-So, if you’re looking to spend a relaxing morning or afternoon sipping on high quality tea and enjoying breathtaking views of tea plantations, Maokong Mountain and the lower-lying city, visiting Maokong should be high on your list of things to do.
+So, if you’re looking to spend a relaxing morning or afternoon sipping on high-quality tea and enjoying breathtaking views of tea plantations, Maokong Mountain and the lower-lying city, visiting Maokong should be high on your list of things to do.

-My favourite part about visiting Maokong is the gondola ride up the mountain.
+My favorite part about visiting Maokong is the gondola ride up the mountain.
 The cable system is 4.3km long, so the ride itself isn’t very long.
-There are also four stops, so in essence if you have more time, I’d suggest making a stop at each to explore the surrounding areas.
+There are also four stops, so in essence, if you have more time, I’d suggest making a stop at each to explore the surrounding areas.
 Crystal cabins, glass-bottoms in other words, are available, which will really enable you to enjoy the panoramic views and natural scenery.